stefanpenner/ember-state-services/README.md

   tagName: 'form',

   /*
-  * stateFor returns a computed property that returns a given
+  * stateFor returns a computed property that provides a given
   * state object based on the 'email' property.
 Whenever email
   * changes a new state object will be returned.
+  *
-This allows us to create
+  * This allows us to create private state, accessible only to those
-  * components that maintain a consistent state even after being destroyed but
-  * does not share that state across keys.
+  * with access to the given model (email in this case) and the state
+  * bucket (<STATE_NAME> in this case).
   */
   data: stateFor('<STATE_NAME>', 'email'),

   actions: {
     submitForm() {
-      var stateData = this.get('data');
-      this.set('model', stateData);
+      // apply changes to the email model this.get('email').setProperties(this.get('data'));
     }
   }
 });